devices.xylo.syns61201.AFESim

 class devices.xylo.syns61201.AFESim(*args, **kwargs)[source]

 This module simulates the Xylo audio front-end stage.
-This is a signal-to-event core that provides a number of band-pass filters, followed by rectifying event production simulating a spiking LIF neuron.
+This is a signal-to-event core that consists of a number of band-pass filters, followed by rectifying event production simulating a spiking LIF neuron.
 The event rate in each channel is roughly correlated to the energy in each filter band.

 • Input to the module is in Volts.
 Input amplitude should be scaled to a maximum of 112mV RMS.